Atlanta Silverbacks Park: Soccer

 The Atlanta Silverbacks club began using the park as their training facility in 2004.
 In 2006, the Silverbacks men's first team and the Atlanta Silverbacks Women of the W-League moved their home games to the main field.
 The men's team played from 2006 to 2008 in the United Soccer Leagues before withdrawing.
 They returned in 2011 in the North American Soccer League (NASL).
 The Atlanta Silverbacks Reserves played from 2008-2012, and various youth soccer programs also play at the park.

 In 2013, the men's team won the NASL Spring Championship, earning them the right to host Soccer Bowl 2013 on November 9.
 The Silverbacks lost 1-0 to the Fall Championship winners, the New York Cosmos.

 In 2015, the NASL took over operations of the men's Silverbacks.
 On January 11, 2016, the club folded after the NASL announced that they were unable to find suitable local ownership for the team.
 The women's team ceased to play with the W-League when it folded after the 2015 season, suspending operations after playing 2016 with the WPSL.
 The reserve team continued to play in the NPSL through the 2018 season, licensing the "Silverbacks" name from the owners of Silverbacks Park.
 In January 2019, the club announced that the agreement had been dissolved, and they would no longer use the name or play at Silverbacks Park.

 Rugby

 The Atlanta Rhinos Rugby league team of the NARL play their home fixtures at the Atlanta Silverbacks Park.

 The Atlanta Renegades Rugby Football Club, a Rugby Union team, of USA Rugby are in partnership with the Atlanta Silverbacks.
 They use the complex for all their training and home games.
 The team mainly play at "Renegade Field.".

-Rugby ATL of Major League Rugby will play their 2022 home fixtures at the park.
+Rugby ATL of Major League Rugby played their 2022 and 2023 home fixtures at the park but moved to Los Angeles before the 2024 season.